Royal Caribbean’s newest ship could be named Legend of the Seas and is rumored to debut in Europe

 Royal Caribbean’s Icon Class has been making waves in the cruise industry with its innovative designs and unparalleled amenities.
-Following the successful launches of Icon of the Seas and the upcoming Star of the Seas later this year, anticipation is building for the third ship in this groundbreaking series.
+Following the successful launches of Icon of the Seas and the upcoming Star of the Seas later this year, anticipation is building for the third ship in this groundbreaking series, Legend of the Seas debuting in 2026.

-Recent discussions online suggest that this upcoming vessel may be named Legend of the Seas – a nod to a previous Vision Class cruise ship in Royal Caribbean’s fleet.
+Recent online discussions suggest that the upcoming vessel may bear the name Legend of the Seas, nodding to a previous Vision Class cruise ship in Royal Caribbean’s fleet.

 According to a Reddit post, Royal Caribbean conducted test uploads on their website, revealing potential itineraries for the new ship.
-These preliminary schedules indicate that Legend of the Seas will commence her inaugural season in Europe during the summer and fall of 2026.
+These preliminary schedules indicate that Legend of the Seas will commence her inaugural season in Europe during 2026.

-Following this European debut, the ship is expected to reposition to Fort Lauderdale, Florida, serving as her U.S. homeport for the winter 2026/2027 season.
-This strategic move allows Royal Caribbean to cater to both European and North American markets, offering diverse itineraries that showcase the ship’s versatility.
+Following this European debut, the ship is expected in Fort Lauderdale, Florida, as her U.S. homeport for the 2026/2027 season.
+This strategic move allows Royal Caribbean to cater to both European and North American markets.
+The plan is offering diverse itineraries that showcase the ship’s versatility.

-Of course, we cannot say for sure if these test itineraries are real sailings, as the cruise line could be simply testing the website before launching the actual itineraries.
+It’s not sure if these itineraries are real sailings, as they could be testing the website before the actual itineraries.

 Even still, an inaugural season in Europe would be an exciting opportunity for Royal Caribbean’s latest and greatest cruise ship.
-Icon of the Seas had her inaugural season in Florida visiting the Caribbean, soon to be followed by Star of the Seas.
+Icon of the Seas had her inaugural season in Florida, soon to be followed by Star of the Seas.

 Legend of the Seas rumors